 - Warp Wrap (of Sector 2): An Orange Lantern from the planet Cairo that is reanimated as a member of the Black Lantern Corps during the Blackest Night event.

 As a consequence of being the only wielder of the Orange Light, Larfleeze suffers from extreme paranoia and greed.
 His greed can be subdued in the presence of the Blue Light, but his avarice is never fully satiated.

 The entity of greed that Larfleeze keeps chained within his Orange Lantern is a snake-like being called Ophidian the Tempter.
 It was the first being to consume more than it needed, and thus became the first example of avarice in the history of the universe.
 It speaks to and wields its corrupting influence over whoever possesses the Lantern.
 When Krona dispatched Hector Hammond to find Larfleeze and the Lantern, Hammond consumed the Lantern and became the host of Ophidian in much the same way as Hal Jordan had once been the host of Parallax.

 After joining Krona, Ophidian used its powers to pinpoint the location of the Butcher, the entity of rage that Atrocitus was on the search for.
 Once Krona had collected all the entities, he launched an attack on Oa, where Ophidian and its fellow entities each possessed a Guardian.
 After Krona was killed by Hal Jordan, Ophidian was released from his hold and is currently roaming at large in the universe.

 Larfleeze appears in the super hero online video game, DC Universe Online.
 He is attempting to steal presents and other Christmas decorations to ship them to Okaara, because he feels betrayed by Santa, who didn´t bring him anything.

-Larfleeze is set to appear in Green Lantern the animated series. he will be voiced by Dee Bradley Baker.
+Larfleeze appeared in Green Lantern the Animated Series voiced by Dee Bradley Baker.